mysociety/alaveteli/doc/TRANSLATE.md

 * on the release candidate date:
     * download (`tx pull -a -f`) and commit all the current translations (important: there's no revision history in Transifex!)
+    * you should also commit these translations to a hotfix for the previous version, so they are preserved against the last known good msgids
     * regenerate the POT file and individual PO files for each language, using `./script/generate_pot.sh` (which calls `rake gettext:find`, etc)
         * this updates the PO template, but also merges it with the individual PO files, marking strings that have only changed slightly as "fuzzy"
 	* you must emporarily move any theme containing translations out of the way (there's a bug in gettext_i18n_rails that can't cope with translation chains)
-    * reupload (`tx push -t`) the POT and PO files to Transifex
+    * reupload (`tx push -t`) the POT and PO files to Transifex to the current release branch
         * The point of uploading the PO files is that Transifex converts the "fuzzy" suggestions from Transifex into "suggestions" under each source string
         * Note that Transifex *does not* preserve fuzzy strings in the PO files it makes available for download, on the grounds that Transifex supports multiple suggestions, whereas gettext only allows one fuzzy suggestion per msgid.
     * remove the fuzzy strings from the local PO files (because they make Rails very noisy), and then commit the result.
 You can do this by re-pulling from Transifex.
 * on the release date:
-    * download and commit all the current translations
+    * download and commit all the current translations to the current release branch

 # Translations: developers' view